alivezvaei110-lab/transformers/docs/source/en/index.md

 ## Learn

 If you're new to Transformers or want to learn more about transformer models, we recommend starting with the [LLM course](https://huggingface.co/learn/llm-course/chapter1/1?fw=pt).
 This comprehensive course covers everything from the fundamentals of how transformer models work to practical applications across various tasks.
 You'll learn the complete workflow, from curating high-quality datasets to fine-tuning large language models and implementing reasoning capabilities.
 The course contains both theoretical and hands-on exercises to build a solid foundational knowledge of transformer models as you learn.
+## Tokenizer Notes

+Some tokenizer behaviors may depend on how special tokens are initialized and mapped internally.
+When working with custom or vision-related tokenizers, double-check special token IDs and mappings to ensure consistency.